 User interface (UI) developers combine programming, psychology and creative design to craft intuitive controls for software and hardware.
 The UI developer’s mission is to create an interface that behaves as users would it expect it to, facilitating a seamless and efficient user experience.

-Through 2020 and beyond, a record number of businesses will launch new computer systems and web-based applications to gain a competitive advantage in the increasingly digital world.
+In the coming years, a record number of businesses will launch new computer systems and web-based applications to gain a competitive advantage in the increasingly digital world.
 Demand for talented user interface developers will flourish in all of these domains, including web, software and mobile application development.

 a.k.a.
 UI Engineer | Graphical User Interface (GUI) Designer | Mobile UI Developer | Web UI Developer

-User Interface Developer Skills & Responsibilities
+UI Developer Skills & Responsibilities